Stefanos Rokos: Nick Cave & The Bad Seeds’ No More Shall We Part, 14 paintings 17 years later

 The art book, that presents the 14 NMSWP paintings, lyrics of the 14 songs and texts written by Nick Cave, Jim Sclavunos and Stefanos Rokos was printed in 1.500 copies.
 300 limited edition books are accompanied by the silkscreen “Bless His Ever Loving Heart”; they are numbered and have a different cover.

-On the occasion of the publication, two exhibitions are taking place, at the Benaki Museum / Pireos 138, Athens, from April 3 to May 19, 2019, and at Bernaerts gallery, Antwerp (TBA).
+On the occasion of the publication, two exhibitions are taking place, at the Benaki Museum / Pireos 138, Athens, from April 3 to May 19, 2019, and at Bernaerts gallery, Antwerp, from September 3 to 23, 2019.